tahoma2d/tahoma2d/doc/how_to_build_linux.md

 ```
 $ LD_LIBRARY_PATH=./lib/opentoonz:$LD_LIBRARY_PATH
-$ ./bin/OpenToonz
+$ ./bin/Tahoma2D
 ```

 ### Performing a System Installation

-The steps above show how to run Tahoma2Dfrom the build directory, however you may wish to install Tahoma2Donto your system.
+The steps above show how to run Tahoma2D from the build directory, however you may wish to install Tahoma2D onto your system.

-Tahoma2D will install to `/opt/opentoonz` by default, to do this run:
+Tahoma2D will install to `/opt/tahoma2d` by default, to do this run:

 ```
 $ sudo make install
 ```

-Then you can launch Tahoma2Dby running `/opt/opentoonz/bin/opentoonz`.
+Then you can launch Tahoma2D by running `/opt/tahoma2d/bin/tahoma2d`.

 You can change the installation path by modifying the `CMAKE_INSTALL_PREFIX` CMake variable.